marisacasillas/chatterlab/D2M2022/Casillas-D2M-Winter2022-Syllabus.md

 #### Pre-class preparation
 * <span style="color:orange">Go through your existing code and make sure you have informative comments</span>
 * Install the `papaja` package in Rstudio (follow the instructions [here](https://github.com/crsh/papaja))
-* Read about the [basics of RMarkdown](https://r4ds.had.co.nz/r-markdown.html) in Hadley Wickham's _R for Data Science_
+* Read about the [basics of RMarkdown](https://r4ds.had.co.nz/r-markdown.html) in Hadley Wickham's _R for Data Science_; for a more detailed introduction, check out [chapter 2](https://bookdown.org/yihui/rmarkdown/basics.html) in Yihui Xie et al.'s _R Markdown: The Definitive Guide_

 #### In-class activities
 * Presentation: Introduction to RMarkdown, code chunks, formatting, and knitting